ManuGithubSteam/LinJarK/INSTALL.md

 Installation of Simon
 ----------------------

-Use the repository of your distribution to install Simon.
+Use the repository of your distribution to install Simon (0.4.1).
 It is a KDE/QT programm and has KDE/QT depencies among others used for speech model generation (sphinxtrain, sphinxbase etc).

 Also make sure that your microphone is properly configured and seen/heard by simon and alsa etc.